jeoffreyduke/clann/CONTRIBUTING.md

     Congratulations!
 You've made your first contribution to Code-Magic!

-trophy After this, the maintainers will review the PR and will merge it if it helps move the Code-Magic project forward.
-Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase. boom Issues
+After this, the maintainers will review the PR and will merge it if it helps move the Code-Magic project forward.
+Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase.

+Issues
+In order to discuss changes, you are welcome to open an issue about what you would like to contribute.
+Enhancements are always encouraged and appreciated.